Project Structure

 })

-Each file exports a single trigger definition using defineTrigger.
-Triggers define automations that fire when entities are created, updated, or deleted.
+Each file exports a single automation definition using `defineTrigger`.
+Automations fire when data is created, updated, or deleted.

 import { defineTrigger } from 'struere'